adcimon/cheatsheets/color/color.md

 </pre>

 **Dissolve**<br>
-Mixes two layer by taking random pixels from both layers using a [diffusion dither](https://en.wikipedia.org/wiki/Dither) pattern based on alpha.
+Mixes two layer by taking random pixels from both layers using a [diffusion dither](https://en.wikipedia.org/wiki/Dither) pattern based on alpha.<br>
+No anti-aliasing is used so the result looks grainy.

 **Multiply**<br>
 Mixes two layers by multiplying the values.<br>